jc-bao/surface-laptop3-macos/README.md

 Please follow the [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) to create a bootable USB.
 Then replace the `EFI` folder with mine.

+> [!IMPORTANT]
+> Please downgrade the surface firmware to 6.2 to get smooth trackpad experience.
+More details [here](https://github.com/Xiashangning/BigSurface/issues/79).
+You can follow [this](https://github.com/Xiashangning/BigSurface/issues/79#issuecomment-2208484390) to downgrade it.

+> [!Note]
-> Note: it is normal to have screen flickering during installation.
+> It is normal to have screen flickering during installation.

 ## Post installation